 Parking

-No parking on the pavement is allowed along the paved portion of Cherokee Road, beginning approximately 3.0 miles north of the intersection of Oregon Gulch Road (large parking turnout near the crest of Cherokee Road) to Derrick Road (map).
-Vehicles parking on the shoulder must be parked completely off the pavement; violators are subject to tow.
+Roadside Parking: Vehicles on the shoulder must be completely off the pavement.
+Parking on the pavement is strictly prohibited along the paved portion of Cherokee Road, beginning approximately 3.0 miles north of the intersection of Oregon Gulch Road (large parking turnout near the crest of Cherokee Road) to Derrick Road (map); violators are subject to towing.

 Phantom Falls

-It's easy to get lost on the cross-country trail, so we recommend downloading the free Avenza Maps app and the Phantom Falls map before your hike so that you can follow the GPS coordinates in real-time on your hike (you can also view a PDF version here).
+It’s easy to lose the trail in the open reserve.
+We recommend downloading the Avenza Maps app and the Phantom Falls map before you arrive (you can also view a PDF version here).

 Key Info